alspeirs/azuremonitor/README.md

 4. On the Azure Monitor Insights OnBoarding blade, click on the the **"Choose a Log Analytics Workspace"** drop down and select the workspace that was created as a part of this deployment

 ### Metrics Dashboard
 A metrics dashboard has been created as part of this deployment.
-The dashboard is named **ServiceOpsDashboard**.
+The dashboard is named **OpsDashboard**.
 Navigate to the dashboard in the resource group where this deployment was created.
-The ServiceOpsDashboard is using the following metrics.
+The OpsDashboard is using the following metrics.

 	* Average health probe status by backend IP
 	* Average percentage of CPU for webapp 1 & 2